russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

 .. swagger:tag:: hypervisors
    :synopsis: Hypervisors (os-hypervisors)

-   Displays extra statistical information from the machine that hoststhe hypervisor through the API for the hypervisor (XenAPI orKVM/libvirt).
+   Displays extra statistical information from the machine that hosts the hypervisor through the API for the hypervisor (XenAPI or KVM/libvirt).

 .. swagger:tag:: hypervisor-status
    :synopsis: Hypervisor with status (os-hypervisor-status)

-   Displays extra statistical information including status from themachine that hosts the hypervisor through the API for thehypervisor (XenAPI or KVM/libvirt).
+   Displays extra statistical information including status from the machine that hosts the hypervisor through the API for the hypervisor (XenAPI or KVM/libvirt).

 .. swagger:tag:: interface
    :synopsis: Attach interfaces (os-interface)